 rom above all: 1 "( \(sm4n) = 120 )";

-There are thousands of MIDI tutorials on the web; just search for "MIDI tutorials."
-One place you might start is http://www.harmony-central.com/MIDI/Doc/doc.html which has links to several tutorials, ranging from very high level overviews to low level technical details.
+There are thousands of MIDI tutorials on the web; just search for "MIDI tutorial."
+One place you might start is http://www.midi.org.

 There are many shorthands available.
 Some of the most useful are: